catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    pciconf -lvv|less
    ```

-   No pci driver available is indicted by "none"
+   No pci driver available is indicted by "none".
    Ethernet (re0 or other), mousepad (psm0), and audio (hdaa/hdacc) should have been detected.